 Under the 2004 share repurchase agreement with Laxdale Limited, or Laxdale, upon approval of Vascepa by the FDA on July 26, 2012, we were required to make a milestone payment to Laxdale of £7.5 million.
 We made this payment in 2012 and capitalized this Laxdale milestone payment of \$11.6 million as a component of other long term assets.
 This long-term asset is being amortized over the estimated useful life of the intellectual property we acquired from Laxdale and we recognized amortization expense of \$0.6 million during each of the years ended December 31, 2014 and 2013.
 Also under the Laxdale agreement, upon receipt of marketing approval in Europe for the first indication for Vascepa (or first indication of any product containing Amarin Neuroscience intellectual property acquired from Laxdale in 2004), we must make an aggregate stock or cash payment to the former shareholders of Laxdale (at the sole option of each of the sellers) of £7.5 million (approximately \$11.7 million at December 31, 2014).
-Additionally, upon receipt of a marketing approval in the U.S. or Europe for a further indication of Vascepa (or further indication of any other product using Amarin Neuroscience intellectual property), we must make an aggregate stock or cash payment (at the sole option of each of the sellers) of £5 million (approximately \$7.8 million at December 31, 2014) for each of the two potential market approvals (i.e. £10 million maximum, or approximately \$15.5 million at December 31, 2014).
+Additionally, upon receipt of a marketing approval in the U.S. or Europe for a further indication of any other product using Amarin Neuroscience intellectual property), we must make an aggregate stock or cash payment (at the sole option of each of the sellers) of £5 million (approximately \$7.8 million at December 31, 2014) for each of the sellers) of £5 million at December 31, 2014) for each of the sellers) of £5 million at December 31, 2014).